 Your future plans

 Any lender wants to make good financial decisions and part of this is ensuring you can afford to borrow now and in the future.
-Expect as part of your mortgage interview to be asked about your future plans.
+Expect as part of your mortgage interview to be asked about your 5-year or 10-year plan.

 They might ask you some of the following: